xxl4/me/source/_posts/IT-security-2024-09-25.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-HSBC, a global banking and financial services company, has successfully tested a post-quantum VPN (Virtual Private Network) tunnel for digital ledgers.
-This development marks a significant step towards securing digital ledgers and protecting sensitive financial data in the face of evolving quantum computing threats.
+HSBC, one of the world's largest banks, has announced that it has successfully tested a post-quantum VPN (virtual private network) tunnel for digital ledgers.
+This breakthrough marks a significant step towards securing financial transactions and data against potential threats from quantum computing.

 **What is Post-Quantum Cryptography?**

-Post-quantum cryptography (PQC) refers to cryptographic algorithms that are designed to resist attacks from quantum computers.
-Unlike traditional cryptographic algorithms, which rely on the difficulty of factoring large numbers, PQC algorithms use different mathematical problems that are believed to be resistant to quantum attacks.
+Post-quantum cryptography (PQC) refers to cryptographic algorithms that are resistant to attacks by quantum computers, which are expected to be significantly more powerful than today's classical computers.
+Quantum computers have the potential to break currently used cryptographic protocols, such as RSA and ECC, which are commonly employed in VPNs and digital ledgers.

-**The Need for Post-Quantum VPNs**

-As quantum computing technology advances, it poses a potential threat to existing cryptographic systems.
-Quantum computers have the power to break traditional encryption methods, putting sensitive data at risk.
-VPNs, which are widely used to securely connect remote users to private networks, are particularly vulnerable to quantum attacks.

 **HSBC's Post-Quantum VPN Tunnel**

-To address this threat, HSBC has developed a post-quantum VPN tunnel using technology from Post-Quantum, a leading provider of PQC solutions.
-The tunnel is based on PQC's Supersingular Isogeny Key Encapsulation (SIKE) algorithm, which is one of the algorithms selected by the National Institute of Standards and Technology (NIST) for standardization.

-**Test Results**

-The testing, which was conducted over a period of several months, demonstrated that the post-quantum VPN tunnel effectively protects data from quantum attacks.
-The tunnel was able to maintain secure connections even when subjected to simulated quantum attacks.
+HSBC's post-quantum VPN tunnel uses a PQC algorithm called CRYSTALS-Kyber to encrypt and protect digital ledgers.
+CRYSTALS-Kyber is a finalist in the NIST (National Institute of Standards and Technology) post-quantum cryptography standardization process.

+The tunnel provides a secure connection between two parties, enabling them to exchange sensitive information without the risk of interception or eavesdropping.
+This is crucial for the security of financial transactions and other data that is transmitted over the internet.

+**Benefits of Post-Quantum VPN**

+* **Enhanced Security:** Post-quantum cryptography provides increased protection against quantum computing attacks, ensuring the confidentiality and integrity of sensitive data.
+* **Increased Resilience:** Digital ledgers that utilize post-quantum VPN tunnels are more resilient to potential threats from quantum computing, providing peace of mind to businesses and individuals.
+* **Future-Proofing:** By implementing post-quantum cryptography now, HSBC is future-proofing its digital ledgers against the potential advancement of quantum computing.

-**Implications for Digital Ledgers**
+**Impact on Digital Ledgers**

-The successful testing of HSBC's post-quantum VPN tunnel has significant implications for the security of digital ledgers.
-Digital ledgers, such as blockchain-based systems, are increasingly being used to record and manage sensitive financial transactions.
-By using post-quantum VPNs to secure these ledgers, banks and other financial institutions can mitigate the risk of data breaches and protect their customers' assets.
+The successful testing of HSBC's post-quantum VPN tunnel has significant implications for the future of digital ledgers.
+As more businesses and organizations adopt digital ledgers for various applications, the need for robust security measures becomes paramount.
+Post-quantum cryptography provides an essential layer of protection that can safeguard sensitive data and transactions in the face of evolving threats.

 **Conclusion**

-HSBC's successful testing of a post-quantum VPN tunnel is a testament to the bank's commitment to innovation and the security of its customers' data.
-As quantum computing technology continues to evolve, post-quantum cryptography will play a critical role in safeguarding digital assets and protecting sensitive information.
+HSBC's testing of a post-quantum VPN tunnel for digital ledgers is a significant achievement in the field of cryptography.
+By embracing post-quantum cryptography, the bank is demonstrating its commitment to securing the future of digital transactions and protecting the sensitive data of its customers.
+As quantum computing continues to advance, the adoption of post-quantum cryptography will be essential for ensuring the continued security and reliability of digital ledgers and other critical infrastructure.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

-**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**
+**NCSC Exposes Chinese Company Operating Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has released a report exposing a Chinese company, Shenzhen Sai Xin Technology, as the operator of a malicious botnet known as Mirai.
+The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company involved in operating a malicious Mirai botnet.
+The botnet, known as Cyclops Blink, has been used to launch large-scale distributed denial-of-service (DDoS) attacks against various targets, including government agencies, financial institutions, and critical infrastructure.

-**What is Mirai?**

-Mirai is a type of malware that infects Internet of Things (IoT) devices, such as routers, CCTV cameras, and baby monitors.
-Once infected, these devices become part of a botnet, which can be used to launch distributed denial-of-service (DDoS) attacks.

-**Shenzhen Sai Xin Technology's Involvement**

-The NCSC found that Shenzhen Sai Xin Technology was using a cloud-based platform to manage the Mirai botnet.
-The platform allowed the company to remotely control the infected devices and launch DDoS attacks on targets around the world.

-**Impact of the Botnet**
+**Key Findings**

+* **Chinese Company Involved:** The NCSC identified a Chinese company, Hangzhou Xiongmai Technology, as the operator of the botnet.
+Xiongmai is a manufacturer of surveillance cameras and other IoT devices.
+* **Exploitation of IoT Devices:** Cyclops Blink exploited vulnerabilities in Xiongmai's IP cameras and other IoT devices to infect and control them.
-The Mirai botnet has been used to launch a number of high-profile DDoS attacks, including attacks on the website of the French presidential candidate Emmanuel Macron and the internet infrastructure of South Korea.
-These attacks have disrupted online services and caused significant financial losses.
+* **Large-Scale DDoS Attacks:** The botnet has been used to launch DDoS attacks capable of flooding targets with massive amounts of traffic, rendering them inaccessible.

-**NCSC Response**

-The NCSC worked with partners in the United States and China to take down the Mirai botnet and disrupt Shenzhen Sai Xin Technology's operations.
-The company's cloud-based platform was shut down, and its infrastructure was seized.

-**Implications**

-The exposure of Shenzhen Sai Xin Technology's involvement in running the Mirai botnet highlights the growing threat of state-sponsored cyberattacks.
-It also underscores the importance of securing IoT devices and implementing strong cybersecurity measures.

-**Recommendations**

-The NCSC recommends that organizations and individuals take the following steps to protect themselves from Mirai and other botnet threats:

-* Keep IoT devices updated with the latest security patches
+* **Mitigation Efforts:** The NCSC has contacted Xiongmai and other stakeholders to address the vulnerabilities and mitigate the threats posed by the botnet.

+**How Cyclops Blink Works**

+Cyclops Blink uses a variety of techniques to infect devices and execute DDoS attacks:

+* **Exploiting Vulnerabilities:** The botnet exploits known vulnerabilities in IoT devices, such as weak default passwords and unpatched software.
+* **Spreading through Scanning:** Once one device is infected, the botnet uses scanning techniques to spread to other vulnerable devices on the same network.
+* **Creating Command and Control Servers:** The infected devices connect to command and control servers operated by the attackers.
+* **Launching DDoS Attacks:** Upon receiving commands from the control servers, the infected devices participate in DDoS attacks by flooding targets with traffic.

+**Significance of the Exposure**

+The exposure of Cyclops Blink is significant because:

+* **Threat to Critical Infrastructure:** DDoS attacks can disrupt access to vital services, such as healthcare, banking, and telecommunications.
+* **Espionage and Data Theft:** Mirai botnets can be used for espionage and data theft by capturing sensitive information from targeted networks.
+* **Attribution of Malicious Activity:** The NCSC's attribution of the botnet to a specific Chinese company raises concerns about the role of state-sponsored actors in cyber threats.

+**Mitigation and Prevention**

+To mitigate the threats posed by Mirai botnets, organizations and individuals should:

+* **Patch Software and Firmware:** Regularly patch IoT devices and other software to address known vulnerabilities.
-* Use strong passwords and two-factor authentication
+* **Use Strong Passwords:** Use strong and unique passwords for all IoT devices and online accounts.
-* Implement intrusion detection and prevention systems
-* Monitor network traffic for suspicious activity
+* **Install Intrusion Detection Systems:** Implement intrusion detection systems to monitor for suspicious activity and prevent DDoS attacks.
-* Back up critical data regularly
+* **Collaborate with Law Enforcement:** Report any suspicious activities or incidents to law enforcement or cybersecurity authorities.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)